What are the services in Android systems and when are they used?

 38- After exiting the program, we will see that the audio file is running and has not stopped.

-40- To be able to see the list of running services, we must go to the Android settings section.
+40- To see the list of running services, we must go to the section of the Android settings.

 41- Go to Settings - Apps - RUNNING.